top of page

 Carvoeiro is a lovely town and a former civil parish in the municipality of Lagoa, Algarve, Portugal.
-It is known for its cool coastline, lovely golden beaches, and traditional charm, as it attracts many visitors looking for relaxation and nature; it is a hotspot in tourist areas.
-In 2013, Carvoeiro town merged with the neighboring parish of Lagoa, ending its existence as an independent civil parish.
-Carvoeiro, once a sleepy fishing village, today harbors more star-crossed tourists than any other region of Portugal.
+It is renowned for its cool coastline, lovely golden beaches, and traditional charm, attracting many visitors seeking relaxation and nature, making it a hotspot in the tourist industry.
+In 2013, Carvoeiro town merged with the neighbouring parish of Lagoa, ending its existence as an independent civil parish.
+Carvoeiro, once a sleepy fishing village, now attracts more star-crossed tourists than any other region in Portugal.

-Drawn by the crazy coastlines as much as by the beguiling streets of the village or by its cultural development, today, the sight is filled with tourists enjoying a pure mixture of rest and thrill.
+Drawn by the crazy coastlines, the beguiling streets of the village, and its cultural development, today the sight is filled with tourists enjoying a pure mix of rest and thrill.
 What exactly makes Carvoeiro such a demanding destination?
-How does a small village, once a revered hamlet, transform into such stunning tourist destinations?
+How does a small village, once a revered hamlet, transform into such a stunning tourist destination?

 Let's Go to Carvoeiro Town